stoplightio/http-spec/README.md

 3. Let the TypeScript errors guide you while filling out the missing fields (such as Security Schemes, Servers)
 4. Create a function that's able to return an array of `IHttpOperation` from your own input
 5. Profit

+## IHttpOperation merger

+`src/merge.ts` contains a utility that reduces the list of `IHttpOperation`'s into a minimal set.
+This tool particularly handy if you have a recorded list of request/response pairs, and you want to infer a specification out of it.

+The strategy is the following:
+1. group operations by paths
+2. for each group:
+    1. merge request definitions, headers, query parameters, body schemas
+    2. group responses by the code
+    3. for each response code:
+        1. merge headers, examples, encodings, ...
+        2. group contents by media type
+        3. for each media type: merge body schemas

+### Merging strategy highlights

+- Conflicting examples will make the merger relax the constraints.
+That means e.g. if a header is required in one request and not required in another one then the resulting operation will _not_ require that header to be present.
+- Different JSON Schemas are coupled with `anyOf`.
+- By default, additionalProperties are permitted.